vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 Research indicates that combining dense and sparse methods could improve the overall ranking effectiveness.
-The classic hybrid retrieval approach combines dense and sparse retrieval but requires technology which supports both retrieval types. **Vespa supports hybrid retrieval, expressed in the same query by combining the sparse wand and dense nearestNeighbor query operators in the same query.**
+The classic hybrid retrieval approach combines dense and sparse retrieval but requires technology that supports both retrieval types. **Vespa supports hybrid retrieval, expressed in the same query by combining the sparse wand and dense nearestNeighbor query operators in the same query.**